theochem/horton/doc/overview.rst

   either input files or Python scripts.
-Although more work remains to be done, we hope that HORTON is easy to use as (1) a procedure providing specialized functionality to other programs and (2) a scripting language for processing results from other Schrödinger solver softwares (which may have alternative capabilities or better computational performance).
+Although more work remains to be done, we hope that HORTON is easy to use as (1) a procedure providing specialized functionality to other programs and (2) a scripting language for processing results from other Schrödinger solver software (which may have alternative capabilities or better computational performance).
 To faciliate the use of HORTON within other programs, we guarantee no major `API
   <http://en.wikipedia.org/wiki/Application_programming_interface>`_ changes for